Behaviour

 What to ask for

-UK statutory attendance guidance (from August 2024) positions attendance as a shared responsibility and expects schools to build strong relationships with families and be mindful of pupils absent due to SEND.
+UK statutory attendance guidance (from August 2024) positions attendance as a shared responsibility and expects schools to be mindful of pupils absent due to SEND.
 You can request:

 • A reduced or flexible timetable as a formal, agreed arrangement